k3vvie83/SimpleExpenditureTracker/README.md

 - User can create expenditure records but not add or remove users
 - Both Admin and User can change own password

+How to change Database Connection
+===
+- Locate file `app.config` in source code package
+- Locate line `<add key="database_server" value="mysql"/>` and change value to new hostname or ip address
+- Recompile application